DevAgnihotri/DBMS/Unit-3 (Norm).md

 ### What is Partial Functional Dependency?

-A **partial functional dependency** occurs in a relation when a non-prime attribute (an attribute that is not part of any candidate key) is functionally dependent on a part (proper subset) of a candidate key, rather than the whole candidate key.
+A **partial functional dependency** occurs in a relation when a non-prime attribute (an attribute that is not part of any candidate key) is functionally dependent on a part (proper subset) of a candidate key(i.e. Prime attribute), rather than the whole candidate key.

 **Example:**
 **Example:**